aiidateam/AEP/005_exportformat/readme.md

 * `data.json` contains all requisite information from the SQL Database.
 * `nodes` contains the "object store" files per node, organised by UUID: `xxyy-zz...`.

-This format has two principle shortcomings:
+This format has two principal shortcomings:

 1. The file repository is inefficiently stored.
-   Each file is written as a singular, uncompressed file, which requires a large number of [inode](https://en.wikipedia.org/wiki/Inode) metadata objects and leads large bottlenecks content indexing.
+   Each file is written as a single, uncompressed file, which requires a large number of [inode](https://en.wikipedia.org/wiki/Inode) metadata objects and leads large bottlenecks content indexing.
 2. For the validity of `data.json` to be determined, the entire content has to be read into memory, which becomes a limiting factor for export size.

 Particularly for large export archives (many millions of nodes), writing to (export) and reading from (import) `data.json` represents a significant bottle-neck in performance for these processes, both in respect to memory usage and process speed.